 If you have family, you might consider appealing to them for a little help with clothing for your daughter.
 I wish you the best, and I don't think you're going to be all by yourselves in this situation.
 Many people are facing the exact same state in the very near future unless things change quickly.

 You are probably eligible for some help on your utility bills.
 I know that where I live, people can get help through Catholic Charities.
 You can probably call your utility company for direction on this.
-Also, do you belong to a church congregation?
-If so, please talk to your minister about your needs; he should be able to give you some help and direction.
-And definitely contact the Salvation Army; they are all about helping people when they are in need.

 Most schools have a clothing bank, a lot of churches do also.
 Check to see if your area has a Community Action Program (CAP) They can give you names and addresses of places that can help with utilities, food and clothing.

 Have you ever heard of Craigslist.org you can post a ad on that sight that u r looking for clothes and can't afford them and what sizes for the area you live in.
 I have seen people post in my area not sure if they got a response, but it's worth a try, If you have smaller sizes you could say that you have smaller sizes to give towards them.
 Or you could sell them on there too if in good shape.
 But like any free ad sites watch out for spam and any weird feedbacks that don't look right.
 You can sell anything on that sight.
 Good Luck!
 We have used it and sold our truck and had no problem.
 It's kinda like using the newspaper ads.

 Does anyone know where I can find assistance or resources that can help you in obtaining school clothes and supplies for your child, when you can't afford to?
 Places that really help instead of giving you the run around.

 You can get a certain number of free outfits at the Salvation Army.
 First you have to go to their local office and tell them what you need and they will give you a voucher to take to their thrift store.